Informed Consent and Medical Procedures (Including Vaccination)

 In the case of medications that are administered to healthy people, such as vaccines, the informed consent process is particularly important since unlike many other medications which may give immediate benefits to the patient (such as by relieving pain or other debilitating symptoms or killing harmful microorganisms etc), a vaccine purports to prevent disease that may occur later in the life of a person who is currently healthy – or healthy enough to be vaccinated.

 Some conditions are sufficiently uncommon that most people who are offered vaccination will never develop the condition – regardless of whether or not they choose to be vaccinated.
-(This is the case for meningococcal disease, for example.)
+(In NZ, tetanus and diptheria are examples of diseases that are very rare.)

-If you are a parent and want to know what your rights are with regard to vaccination of children and access to to NZ please click HERE to be directed to the relevant page of the No Forced Vaccines website.
+If you are a parent and want to know what your rights are with regard to vaccination of children and access to early childhood education and schools in NZ please click HERE to be directed to the relevant page of the No Forced Vaccines website.